Skip to main content

 Hermes Rivera / Unsplash

 With that said, accidents can still happen.
 Your bag could be jostled around too much, a baggage handler could throw it too hard, or, if you travel with soft or fabric suitcases, heavier luggage could land on top of it and break the fragile bottles inside.
 All in all, there are plenty of ways beer cans or bottles can be broken over the course of a flight.
-So, you want to ensure it’s thoroughly padded and protected to survive the trip.
+So, when flying with beer or wine, you want to ensure it’s thoroughly padded and protected to survive the trip.

-• Make sure each bottle or can is well-padded.
 After making sure each can or bottle has been wrapped up in plastic, make sure that each is individually surrounded by enough padding that they won’t knock against each other or roll around.
 That means adding padding on the sides, top, and bottom.
-Just wrapping your clothes, towels, or other soft items around the bottles is often sufficient, especially if you use heavier clothes like jackets or sweaters.
+According to packing expert Vinpair, just wrapping your clothes, towels, or other soft items around the bottles is often sufficient, especially if you use heavier clothes like jackets or sweaters.
 If you’re still afraid of any liquid leaking onto your clothes if there’s breakage, you can pad them with bubble wrap before placing the bottle or can into the plastic bag.
 Make sure to pad each bottle or can separately.

 Cans and glass bottles travel differently.
 Next, we’ll discuss the pros and cons of each and provide specific packing instructions.